Introduction to Invasive Species (Plants & Animals)

 The fact is that native species can be incredibly harmful to the economy and ecology of an area.
 Many non-native species are actually able to slide into an ecosystem without damaging it.

-A native species can still cause ecological, economical, or human harm — just look at the human damage caused by native Guinea worms in Africa or the economic harm done by native locusts in Australia and beyond.
+A native species can still cause ecological, economic, or human harm — just look at the human damage caused by native Guinea worms in Africa or the economic harm done by native locusts in Australia and beyond.

 Some scientists point out the fact that some native species are also harmful to ecosystems and economies.
 In a 2011 paper in “Trends in Ecology and Evolution,” Ken Thompson and Mark Davis point out that a more sound and effective approach to managing species may be to focus on building infrastructure to deal with harmful species in general.